Dystopia Debut Somewhere Between Fact and Fiction

 Who would be the ideal reader of The Institute?

-One of the best compliments I’ve ever gotten on the book was from a reviewer who said it should be required high school reading…but I do think that young adults ages 18-35 would probably get the most out of it.
+One of the best compliments I’ve ever gotten on the book was from a reviewer who said it should be required high school reading…but I do think that young adults ages 18 to 35 would probably get the most out of it.
 I’m a millennial too.
 People our age have grown up with nearly infinite access to information, and know how (or not) to navigate through it.
-We grew up with the Internet — it’s been our lives.
+We grew up with the internet—it’s been our lives.

 This article was originally published in COMTalk.